 The Mobile Adventure Continues

-Yes, I finally bought and moved into an RV — a very modest 30 year old C-class!
+Yes, since I’ve been windowshopping for motorhomes and found some great prices on motorhomes, I finally bought and moved into an RV — a very modest 30 year old C-class!
 My intention is to not have it look like much from the outside…

 I purchased this cheap but ended up spending quite a bit more than I had anticipated getting it roadworthy.
 This little adventure started off with a break down on the freeway on my way back from the purchase: